blabla1337/skf-flask/skf/markdown/knowledge_base/152-knowledge_base--Access_control_pattern--.md

-Acces-control/Login systems - pattern
+Access-control/Login systems - pattern
 -------

 **Description:**

-For succesfull access control/login functionality there are a lot of things to take into consideration before you start implementing these functions.
+For successful access control/login functionality there are a lot of things to take into consideration before you start implementing these functions.